-23.5 Ties in the individual scoring format.
+24.5.
+Ties in the individual scoring format

-(i) In case of tie in the individual score format, it will be broken in favor of the competitor with the highest single wave or trick score.
-If a tie remains between two or more competitors, each competitor's individual scores included in the total score only, shall be listed in order of best to worst, and at the first point where there is a difference the tie shall be broken in favor of the competitor with the best individual score.
-If a tie remains between two or more competitors, each competitor's individual trick scores shall be listed in order of best to worst, and at the first point where there is a difference the tie shall be broken in favor of the competitor with the best individual score.
+24.5.1.
+In case of tie in the individual score format, it will be broken in favour of the competitor with the highest single wave or trick score.
+If a tie remains between two or more competitors, each competitor's individual scores included in the total score only, shall be listed in order of best to worst, and at the first point where there is a difference the tie shall be broken in favour of the competitor with the best individual score.
+If a tie remains between two or more competitors, each competitor's individual trick scores shall be listed in order of best to worst, and at the first point where there is a difference the tie shall be broken in favour of the competitor with the best individual score.

-23.6 Ties in the Overall impression format.
+24.6.
+Ties in the Overall Impression format

-(i) In case of tie, it will be broken in favor of the competitor with the highest Technical Difficulty score.
-If a tie remains between two or more competitors, the Execution score and then Variety score will be used respectively and at the first point where there is a difference the tie shall be broken in favor of the competitor with the best individual score.
+24.6.1.
+In case of tie, it will be broken in favour of the competitor with the highest Technical Difficulty score.
+If a tie remains between two or more competitors, each competitor's individual scores shall be listed in order of best to worst, even if some of them are excluded scores, and at the first point where there is a difference the tie shall be broken in favor of the competitor with the best individual score.

-24. JUDGING CRITERIA.
+25. JUDGING CRITERIA.

-24.1 Judging criteria for the waves.
+25.1.
+Judging criteria for the waves

 Judging Criteria are applied to score individual waves ridden.
-Each judge analyzes the following major elements when scoring a wave :
+Each judge analyses the following major elements when scoring a wave :

-- (i) Degree of difficulty of the maneuvers performed. - (ii) Commitment in the maneuvers performed and the risk taken to perform them.

-- (iii) Variety and combination of maneuvers within the same wave. - (iv) Speed and power. - (v) Flow and linking of maneuvers. - (vi) Size of the waves ridden, directly linked to the degree of difficulty of maneuvers performed in each wave. - (vii) Innovative and progressive maneuvers.
+- (i) Degree of difficulty of the manoeuvres performed. - (ii) Commitment in the manoeuvres performed and the risk taken to perform them. - (iii) Variety and combination of manoeuvres within the same wave. - (iv) Speed and power. - (v) Flow and linking of manoeuvres. - (vi) Size of the waves ridden, directly linked to the degree of difficulty of manoeuvres performed in each wave. - (vii) Innovative and progressive manoeuvres.
 It's important to note that the emphasis of certain elements is contingent upon the location and the conditions on the day, as well as changes of conditions during the day.